 3. No Place Like Birmingham?
 The Politics of Immobility, Invisibility, and Resentment

 Anne Marit Waade

-7. Flying down to a cosmopolitan-tropical paradise
+7. Flying Down to a Cosmopolitan-Tropical Paradise

-9. Travelogues of the Videogame Tourist
+9. Touring the Videogame City

-10. Locating the literary imagination.
-Broadening the scope of literary tourism
+10. Locating the Literary Imagination: Broadening the Scope of Literary Tourism

-Nicky van Es
+Nicky Van Es

-Andreja Trdina and Maja Turnsek
+Andreja Trdina and Maja Turnšek

-14. Fans and Fams:"Experience and Belonging aboard a Cruise Ship Music Festival
+14. Fans and Fams: Experience and Belonging Aboard a Cruise Ship Music Festival

-15. Strange Spaces of Mediated Memory: The Complicating Influence of Roots on Heritage Tourism in The Gambia, West Africa
+15. Strange Spaces of Mediated Memory: The Complicating Influence of Roots on Heritage Tourism in the Gambia, West Africa

 17. Placing Fandom: Reflections on Film Tourism

-Nicky van Es MSc is currently a lecturer at the Erasmus University Rotterdam.
+Nicky van Es is currently a lecturer at the Erasmus University Rotterdam.
 Next to teaching within the International Bachelor of Arts & Culture Studies, he co-founded the MA programme Place, Culture & Tourism (2018).
 In addition, he is working towards finalizing his dissertation (exp.
 2020) on literary tourism as part of the Locating Imagination project, funded by the Dutch Science Foundation.
 Amongst his published research articles are "Chasing Sleuths" (Annals of Tourism Research, 2016) and "Capital Crime Cities" (European Journal of Cultural Studies, 2016), several book chapters and he is the main editor of the upcoming edited volume "Locating Imagination in Popular Culture" (Routledge, exp.
 2020).

-Stijn Reijnders PhD is Full Professor of "Cultural Heritage, in Particular in Relation to Tourism and Popular Culture" at the Erasmus University Rotterdam.
+Stijn Reijnders is Full Professor of "Cultural Heritage, in Particular in Relation to Tourism and Popular Culture" at the Erasmus University Rotterdam.
 His research focuses on the intersection of media, culture and tourism.
 Currently he leads two large, international research projects: Worlds of Imagination, funded by the European Research Council, and Locating Imagination funded by the Dutch Science Foundation.
 He has published many research papers and has co-edited "The Ashgate Research Companion to Fan Cultures" (2014), "Film Tourism in Asia: Evolution, Transformation and Trajectory" (2017) and "Locating Imagination: Place, Tourism and Belonging in Popular Culture" (exp.
 2020).

-Abby Waysdorf PhD is currently a postdoctoral researcher with the CADEAH project, researching how individuals and groups reappropriate and recirculate audiovisual heritage materials.
+Abby Waysdorf is currently a postdoctoral researcher with the CADEAH project, researching how individuals and groups reappropriate and recirculate audiovisual heritage materials.
 She did a research master at Utrecht University in Media and Performance Studies, with a specialty in sport media and fandom, and her PhD at Erasmus University Rotterdam, where her dissertation, Placing Fandom, focused on film tourism and fan use of place.
 Her general research interests are audience practices and uses of media, fandom, the television industry, and how all of these things intersect.